borisdev/resume/resume.md

 from customers and the sales team, as well as an AI Excellence Award.
 Below are the actions that I took.

-I managed the data science consultant.
+Managed the data science consultant

 - To increase clarity, I helped the data scientist by organizing his analysis of the machine learning metrics into a table, which was continually shared at the